 Students will be assigned to Old Hall if a teacher is absent from school on a particular day, or to a Directed Study if their academic class schedule is not full.
-You should report directly to assignment and bring sufficient academic work for the length of the period assigned.
+When a teacher is absent, students are responsible for completing the work that will be posted on the course Google Classroom.
+Eligible students may follow the rules for Open Campus.
+Other students should report directly to their assigned location and bring sufficient academic work for the length of the period assigned.
 Out of respect to the academic work occurring in and nearby, you should consider Directed Study and Old Hall classes as quiet areas.
 Old Hall teachers do not issue passes except to the House Office or emergency bathroom passes.